dividab/graphql-norm/README.md

 const denormResult = denormalize(query, variables, normMap);
 ```

 The denormalize() function takes a GraphQL query with associated variables, and a normalized object map (as returned by normalize()).
 From those inputs it produces the data for a GraphQL JSON response.
 Note that the GraphQL query can be any query, it does not have to be one that was previously normalized.
-If the response cannot be fully created from the normalized object map then `partial` will be set to `true`.
+If the response cannot be fully created from the normalized object map then `undefined` will be returned.

 #### Parameters